 June 18 Fed cut (red) was priced out (less than 50%) on May 2nd.
 Payroll report.
 The July 30 Fed cut (green) was priced out (less than 50%) on Monday, May 12.
 China trade deal.

+The September 17 rate cut (blue) barely hangs on at 52%.
 The trend in the market continues to push rate cuts many months into the future.

 The market seems to interpret nearly every major economic release covering April (starting with the April ISM report on May 1st) as reason to push cuts further into the future.